 - Web Tracking: Syncing your website means you can track subscriber journeys in depth.
 This includes seeing how many sales come from your campaigns.

-When you first sign up to Moosend, there is a wizard to talk you through the account setup process.
+When you first sign up to Moosend, a wizard will walk you through the account setup process.

 This takes Moosend’s automation, segmentation, and reporting tools to another level.
-Now you can segment on customer behaviour.
+Now you can segment on customer behavior.
 For example, tag anyone that views a product.
-Or count up how many times they’ve visited your site and use it as a lead score.
-Make groups of contacts that are likely to buy, then send them targeted follow-up campaigns.
+Or count how many times they’ve visited your site and use it as a lead score.
+Make groups of contacts likely to buy, then send them targeted follow-up campaigns.